-The Company shall provide the Union with a current seniority list every January 1 and July 1.
+The Company shall provide the Union with a current seniority list upon request.

 Section 12.07 Return of Personnel to the Bargaining Unit.

 An Employee, who, after transfer or promotion out the bargaining unit, remains in the continuous employ of the Company, may be transferred, at the sole option of the Company, and notwithstanding any other provision of this Agreement, to any job classification in the bargaining unit previously held by the person.
 If the transfer of such a person to the bargaining unit requires the layoff of an Employee, the employee with the least Seniority in the Seniority Pool to which the transfer occurs will be laid off.